MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

   }
   ```

-- Check that your filter returns the entry you want to delete by running this query:
+- Check that your filter returns the entry you want to delete by running this query in your Log Analytics workspace:

   ```kusto
   AzureMetrics